TADSGroup/kernelequationlearning/README.md

 # Equation Learning with Kernels

-The structure of the project looks like this
+The structure of the project looks like this:
 ```
 KEQL
 ├── README.md